 Invited Residency - DEADLINE 26 JULY 2020 - no salary

-One or two positions available in 2020, full-time period of two weeks (dates negotiable).
+One or two positions available, full-time period of two weeks (dates negotiable).
 This position is sponsored by the KSP Foundation.
 Dates negotiable.
 An author or multiple authors from among the shortlist of Emerging Writer applicants may be offered the opportunity to undertake a non-salaried two week residency to support their work in progress.
 This position is exempt from workshop and dinner duties.
 This position is offered to a competitive applicant/s who would benefit from a residential stay at the KSP Writers' Centre.

 Upcoming - DEADLINE 13 SEPTEMBER 2020 - salary $500 AUS

 Two concurrent positions available, full-time period of two weeks from August - November (dates negotiable).
 Applicants in this category should be 25 years or younger at the closing date of application.
 The Selection Panel will be looking for talented young writers able to demonstrate serious application to the craft of writing.
 It is expected that selected writers have been or are currently involved in the writing sector, have some published material in the print, visual or broadcast media and are working towards achieving their first major full-length publication.
 Residents will also complete an artistic report.